maxg203/dotfiles/README.md

 Once installed, use the alias `update` to pull the latest changes from this repository, source the dotfiles and check that all the vim has all its plugins installed.

 ## My Terminals
-I personally use the Ubuntu 16.04 (Xenial) default GNOME Terminal on Linux and iTerm2 on macOS High Sierra.
+I personally use the Ubuntu 18.04 (Bionic) default GNOME Terminal on Linux and iTerm2 on macOS Mojave.
 These dotfiles work great especially with these in my opinion.
-I do not use Windows for development much so if you do... good luck!
+I do not use Windows for development very often so if you do... good luck!